 A lawyer who handles an occasional personal injury matter simply cannot provide the same expertise as a lawyer who concentrates on handling personal injury cases.
 The law, at present, does not require the certification of specialists.
 But, just as you would not ask a general practice physician to perform surgery, you should not ask your local general practice lawyer to handle your personal injury case.

-The traditional way to find a lawyer is word of mouth.
+How to choose a personal injury lawyer?
+The traditional way to find a Massachusetts personal injury lawyer is word of mouth.
 Often, a local general practice lawyer can provide a referral to a personal injury law firm.
 However, if you don’t know a local lawyer, there are other ways to find the right lawyer.